Maserati Tipo 61: The Birdcage series

 The Tipo 61 was the most well known model but Giulio Alfieri designed 5 different models, all based on an intricate multi-tubular frame concept.
-This multi-tubular construction produced a light weight and rigid chassis that was a significant competitive advantage for a racing car.
+This multi-tubular construction produced a lightweight and rigid chassis that was a significant competitive advantage for a racing car.
 All models included independent front suspension, 4-wheel disc brakes and 5-speed transmission.
 A De Dion type rear axle was used on the Tipo 60 and 61.

 The Tipo 60 featured a small 2-litre 4-cylinder engine rated at 200 hp, located in the front and tilted over at a 45° angle for a lower center of gravity.
 The weight was 570 kg and the car had at a maximum speed of 270 km/h.